oracle-terraform-modules/terraform-oci-tdf-iam/README.md

 | define\_tags | map(string) | no | N/A (no default) | The defined tags.
 | freeform\_tags| map(string) | no | N/A (no default) | The freeform\_tags.

-#### `policies`
+### Policies

-* policies input variable represents a map containing a collection of policies.
+Policies input variable represents a map containing a collection of policies.
 Each policy specifies the attributes for a policy, including a list of statements.

-  * The automation creates the following resources with the following attributes:
-    * `oci_identity_policy.policies`:
+**`oci_identity_policy.policies`**

 | Attribute | Data Type | Required | Default Value | Valid Values | Description |
 |---|---|---|---|---|---|